idaholab/mastodon/doc/content/examples/index.md

 # MASTODON examples

+A list of example simulations using MASTODON is provided below.
+These examples include simple problems involving single-element simulations, as well as more complex simulations.
+To search for a particular example, please use the search bar above.
+The input files for each of these examples can be found in the [MASTODON GitHub repository](https://github.com/idaholab/mastodon).
+For simpler examples, users can also refer to the test files created for each object.
+These test files can also be found in the GitHub repository.
+For further assistance, users are welcome to [contact](/contact_us.md) the MASTODON team.

 - [Example 1](examples/example1.md): Single element direct simple shear test with auto-generated backbone curve using [!citet](darendeli2001development) modulus reduction curves.
 - [Example 2](examples/example2.md): Single element direct simple shear test with auto-generated backbone curve using the GQ/H formulation of [!citet](groholski2016simplified).
 - [Example 3](examples/example3.md): Nonlinear site-response analysis.